hlbao/personal_site/content/project/science-of-science/index.md

 ---
 title: Science of Science (On-going)
 date: 2021-03-31T00:21:29.316Z
-summary: collaboration with Misha Teplitskiy at the School of Information, University of Michigan.
+summary: in collaboration with Misha Teplitskiy at the School of Information, University of Michigan.
 draft: false
 featured: false